Salisbury in Essex County, Massachusetts — The American Northeast (New England)

 This town, bordered by the Merrimack River and the Atlantic Ocean, originally named Colchester, was incorporated as Salisbury in 1640.
 Salisbury grew over time based on upland farms, salt marsh estuaries, building boats along the river, and its position on a major overland trade route to the north.
 When railroads were introduced, the line followed earlier routes from Newburyport heading to Portsmouth, aided by the low, gentle landscape that generally lacks steep hillsides or rocky terrain.
 (Submitted on March 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on March 26, 2018.
-This page originally submitted on September 17, 2014, by David Remington of Rockport, Massachusetts.
-This page has been viewed 299 times since then and 23 times this year.
+It was originally submitted on September 17, 2014, by David Remington of Rockport, Massachusetts.
+This page has been viewed 330 times since then and 3 times this year.
 Photos: 1. submitted on March 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2. submitted on September 17, 2014, by David Remington of Rockport, Massachusetts. • Bill Pfingsten was the editor who published this page.